-This policy applies to 711 prairie voles that were housed within the University of Kansas (KU) - Lawrence Animal Care Unit (ACU) during the last USDA reporting period (October 1 - September 30).
+This policy applies to all prairie voles housed within the University of Kansas (KU) - Lawrence Animal Care Unit (ACU).

 Policy Statement:

 - A. Prairie voles are a burrowing species.
 In the wild, burrow systems are associated with patches of lush vegetation and consist of numerous surface entrances, extensively branched and interconnected tunnels and dead-end passages, nest chambers, and feeding chambers. - a.
 To mimic their natural habitat and encourage species-specific behaviors, prairie vole colonies maintained at the University of Kansas (KU) are provided with Crink-l'Nest, a 100% virgin paper product consisting of thin paper strands which allow for weaving and manipulation of the nest. - i.
 As seen in the photograph below, the amount of nesting material required for burrowing activity and complex nest building may obfuscate daily observation of animals. - ii.
 In the professional judgement of KU ACU veterinarians, daily disruption of nests to allow for direct visualization of animals may increase stress of animals and create more opportunities for injury of ACU personnel due to animal bites. - B. To ensure animal welfare, daily cage-side observations will be performed of each cage to ensure that adequate food and water is available in the cage. - a.
 Any animals that are visualized outside of the nest will be observed cage-side to assess their health and well-being. - b.
 However, nests will not be disturbed during daily cage-side animal observations. - c.
 Voles will be handled and directly observed to assess their health and well-being at least once weekly at cage change.